-Although drones, UAVs and quadcopters all have the same meaning, knowing the difference between them is simple and makes it easier for the entire industry to understand it the next time it appears on local sites or websites. .
+Although drones, UAVs and quadcopters all have the same meaning, knowing the difference between them is simple.
+This makes it easier for the entire industry to understand.
+So the next time it appears on local sites or websites you’ll get it.

 “Drone” is the general term used to refer to all unmanned vehicles.
 They can be controlled by remote control or by pre-programmed and integrated computers on board.
-Drones are a broad category of vehicles, not only the popular recreational quadcopters seen on television, but also vehicles such as remote control recreational cars and unmanned military helicopters.
+Drones are a broad category of vehicles.
+It’s not only the popular recreational quadcopters seen on television.
+It also includes vehicles such as remote control recreational cars and unmanned military helicopters.

 The word “drone” originally comes from the US military during the development of drones.
 The term refers to the UK’s first unmanned aircraft, Queen Bee .